lisafast/lacnotredame/Content/about/2022BoardReport.md

 ## Approval of previous year’s minutes

-Minutes of the [2021 Annual General Meeting](../2021BoardReport/) meeting were approved.
+Approval of the minutes of the [2021 Annual General Meeting](../2021BoardReport/)

 Moved by:Lisa  Fast